TeXitoi/keyberon/BUILDING.md

  - Column 11: PB8
  - Column 12 (right on the switch side, left on the wire side): PB9

 First solder the wires on the blue pill and cut the excess of wire.
-Then, solder the 1.8kΩ resistor between PA12 and 3.3V. put the blue pill to its pocket.
+Then, solder the 1.8kΩ resistor between PA12 and 3.3V.
+Put the blue pill in its pocket.
 Solder the wires to the matrix.
-For the columns, do a loop arround the uncutted cathode cross and melt the solder.
+For the columns, do a loop arround the uncutted cathode cross and remelt the solder.
 For the rows, do a loop arround a row pin and remelt the solder.

 Cut the excess of wire and the last cathode crosses.